South Australia AIM

 Apply

-To apply for training, visit SA Health and submit a single expression of interest with up to 4 preferences for positions.
-Your application must include:
+To apply for training, visit the SA Health careers website and submit a single expression of interest with up to 4 preferences for positions.
+Your Expression of Interest for BPT must include:

-Your CV should include a description of your previous experience.
-Involvement in quality improvement, audit projects and research experience are welcomed.
+Your CV should include a description of your qualifications and previous clinical experience.
+Involvement in medical education, safety and quality improvement, audit projects and research experience are welcomed.
 You can also include a brief mention of your interests outside of medicine.

-Your cover letter should be a single A4 page and include:
+Your cover letter should be a single A4 page addressed to the SA BPT Selection Panel and include:

-You must notify the DPE of your preferred area health network (CALHN, NALHN or SALHN) of your intention to apply.
+You should notify the DPE of your preferred area health network (CALHN, NALHN or SALHN) of your intention to apply.

 Selection